Proctor Speedway/Amsoil Speedway

 The Proctor Speedway Board of Directors/Amsoil Speedway Board of Directors shall be empowered to permit reasonable and appropriate deviation from any of the specifications herein or impose any further restrictions that in their opinion do not alter the minimum acceptable requirements.
 Any interpretation of, or deviations from these rules are left to the discretion of the Proctor Speedway Board of Directors/Amsoil Speedway Board of Directors, THEIR DECISION IS FINAL.

 The insurance carrier determines age limit for the Pure Stock class.
 May be subject to change.

 - Helmets are required and must be a minimum of a SNELL 2005SA RATED.

 - They must be worn at all times when the car is on the racetrack and must accompany the car at time of inspection.

-- The helmet must have face shield or eye ware protection, which must be in place when the car is on the racetrack.
+- The helmet must have face shield, which must be in place when the car is on the racetrack.

 - Head and neck restraint is recommended but not mandatory.

 - Driver’s suit of flame retardant material is mandatory.